Edberaga/Issime-Beauty-Salon/README.md

 - Update Google Maps iframe with your real location
 - Replace contact info in the footer and contact section
 - For your SEO edit the title, description, and keyword at the pages/index.tsx

+4. **Change the Web Colours**
+Website support 2 mode of colours which is light and dark mode.
+To change it:
+- Go to index.css
+- Class name .root CSS colors for the light mode.
+- Class name .dark CSS colors for the dark mode.

+5. **Host at Firebase/Vercel**